 To help reduce costs, you should see if you can reuse your current items.
 It is far cheaper to resurface a tub, sink or counters instead of purchasing new ones.
 You can also find great deals in second-hand shops and antique stores, depending on your style choices.

-Even if your master bathroom is small, it doesn’t mean it can’t exceed your expectations.
-Once you find your inspiration, you can transform your master bath into something you can truly be proud of.
+Even if your primary bathroom is small, it doesn’t mean it can’t exceed your expectations.
+Once you find your inspiration, you can transform your primary bath into something you can truly be proud of.

-Small master bathrooms are quite common in single-family homes.
-You will also find them in homes that have a master bathroom off of the master bedroom and a second master bathroom the other bedrooms share.
+Small primary bathrooms are quite common in single-family homes.
+You will also find them in homes that have a primary bathroom off of the primary bedroom and a second primary bathroom the other bedrooms share.

 When remodeling for small bathrooms, you will need to make sure that the fixtures you buy will fit where you want them.
 You should always measure everything before you bring it home, and if possible create a to-scale model or use DIY Programs to help you make sure everything fits.